 Humor and song raise awareness about hazards

-Salem - From singing restaurant workers to a quirky teacher passionate about lifting techniques, Oregon OSHA has created four videos to educate young workers about common workplace hazards.
+Salem, OR — From singing restaurant workers to a quirky teacher passionate about lifting techniques, Oregon OSHA has created four videos to educate young workers about common workplace hazards.

 The videos can be found on our website and on YouTube.